-We expect and teach renters in Frederick County to pay rent on time.
-Nearly every tenant we've ever managed has taken advantage of the grace period at some point during their tenancy, but we are very persistent about explaining that rent is due on the first day of the month.
+We expect and teach tenants in Frederick County to pay rent on time.
+Nearly every renter we've ever managed has taken advantage of the grace period at some point during their lease, but we are very diligent about explaining that rent is due on the first day of the month.
 After the first day of the month, the lease allows for a grace period because sometimes unexpected events can cause the best laid plans to go wrong.
-If the renter pays during the grace period, there is no fee charged to the tenant.
+If the tenant pays during the grace period, there is no late fee charged to the renter.

-It is in the best interest of both the renter and landlord to come to an agreement to avoid the cost, inconvenience, and time involved in the court process.
+It is in the best interest of both the tenant and owner to come to an agreement to avoid the cost, inconvenience, and time involved in the court process.
 An eviction can jeopardize a renter’s ability to secure future housing and will impact their rental history and future rental references.

-a handy source for landlords in Frederick County
+a handy archive for property owners in Frederick County

-- Before you lease out your rental in Frederick County
+- Before you rent out your property in Frederick County

 - Collections and evictions